-In 2013 NHS England gained approval from Secretary of State, through the Confidentiality Advisory Group, for its application for the disclosure of commissioning data sets (approved under CAG 2-03(a)/2013) and GP data for risk stratification purposes to data processors working on behalf of GPs.
+In 2013 NHS England gained approval from the Secretary of State, through the Confidentiality Advisory Group for its application for the disclosure of Secondary Use Services (SUS), commissioning data sets (approved under CAG 2-03(a)/2013) and GP data for risk stratification purposes to data processors working on behalf of GPs and CCGs.

 NHS England has given an undertaking to the Secretary of State for Health to seek assurance from eligible organisations and to provide a register of approved organisations for the receipt and processing of the patient data for risk stratification.
-NHS England is seeking assurance from Clinical Commissioning Groups and their appointed risk stratification suppliers that processing of the data is in accordance with the Data Protection Act 1998 and that the conditions set out for processing of personal confidential data are undertaken and maintained to process personal confidential data.
+NHS England is seeking assurance from ICBs and their appointed risk stratification suppliers that processing of the data is in accordance with the Data Protection Act 2018.
+Also, the conditions set out within the approval for CAG 2-03(a)/2013) are undertaken and maintained to process personal confidential data.

-This approval only applies to the use of GP and Secondary User Services data.
+This approval applies to the use of GP, Mental Health and Secondary User Services data.
 It does not cover disclosure of social care data for risk stratification.
-Where social care data are to be used then the relevant parties need to assure themselves there is a legal basis for the disclosure and linkage for this purpose.
-This can be achieved either by using a third party and pseudonymised data, or with consent.
+Where social care data is to be used , the relevant parties need to assure themselves there is a legal basis for the disclosure and linkage for this purpose.
+This can be achieved either by using pseudonymised data only via a third party or with consent.

-Please note that the risk stratification suppliers included in the ‘List of risk stratification approved organisations’ document below are those that are allowed to use the Section 251 CAG 7-04(a)/2013 application.
-They have a lawful basis for appropriate data use under the application, provided that the conditions of processing are met.
+Please note: that the risk stratification suppliers included in the ‘List of risk stratification approved organisations’ document below are those that are allowed to use the Section 251 CAG 7-04(a)/2013 application.
+Under the application they have a lawful basis for appropriate data use, provided that the conditions of processing are met.
 The document does not form a list of risk stratification suppliers endorsed by NHS England.

 If you have any queries relating to the above, please email them to firstname.lastname@example.org